Rivals (TV series)

-Rivals is a British period comedy-drama television series made for Disney+, adapted from the 1988 novel by Jilly Cooper.
-It stars an ensemble cast including David Tennant, Aidan Turner, Katherine Parkinson, Victoria Smurfit, Alex Hassell, Nafessa Williams, Bella Maclean, Emily Atack and Danny Dyer.
-The first series was released on 18 October 2024.
-Rivals was recommissioned for a second series in December 2024.
+Rivals is a British period comedy-drama television series based on the Rutshire Chronicles novel series by Jilly Cooper.
+It stars an ensemble cast including David Tennant, Aidan Turner, Katherine Parkinson, Victoria Smurfit, Alex Hassell, Nafessa Williams, Bella Maclean, Emily Atack, Lisa McGrillis and Danny Dyer.
+The first series was released on 18 October 2024 on Disney+.
+The first six episodes of the second series were released in May and June 2026.
+The last six episodes of the second series are set to release in November 2026.
+In June 2026, it was renewed for a third series.

 Synopsis

-In 1986, the British nobleman and MP Rupert Campbell-Black and, coming from the bourgeoisie nouveau riche (though married into old money), Tony, Lord Baddingham, have a rivalry that seeps into the world of Baddingham's Corinium independent commercial television station, located in the (fictional) county of Rutshire, in the Cotswolds region of southwest England.
-Lord Baddingham brings American producer Cameron Cook to help strengthen Corinium's programming, and hires dynamic Irish newsman Declan O'Hara, husband of actress Maud, away from the BBC.
+In the first series, set in 1986, the rivalry between British nobleman and Member of Parliament Rupert Campbell-Black and nouveau riche Tony, Lord Baddingham, seeps into the (fictional) county of Rutshire, in the Cotswolds region of south-west England.
+Tony brings American producer Cameron Cook to help strengthen Corinium's programming, and hires dynamic Irish newsman Declan O'Hara, husband of actress Maud, away from the BBC.
+After falling out with Tony, Declan begins his own company, Venturer, with Rupert and tech tycoon Freddie Jones.

+The second series is set in 1987, at the time of the general election and the Great Storm, and follows Cameron joining Venturer with Declan and Rupert, with Tony seeking revenge on all three.